NetherGamesMC/support/docs/troubleshooting-this-username-is-already-registered.md

-# Troubleshooting: This username is already registered
+# Troubleshooting - This username is already registered

 Do you need help joining due to your username already being registered?